mar10/yabs/docs/sphinx/ug_writing_scripts.rst

 Overview
 ========

-Run configuration scripts are text files, that are read and compiled by the *Context Manager*.
-This configuration is then passed to the *Run Manager* for execution.
+Workflow deinitions are text files in `YAML <https://en.wikipedia.org/wiki/YAML>`_ format, that are read, compiled, and executed by the *Task Runner*.

 .. note::